-If an owner fails to pay taxes, the city or town government can make a legal claim or “lien” against the property for the amount owed.
+If a property owner fails to pay taxes, the city or town government can make a legal claim or “lien” against the property for the amount owed.

 The delinquent home or landowners then have a period of time (usually six months to three years) to pay the investor the tax, penalties, and interest owed.

 The property owner cannot sell or refinance their home or land without paying the tax lien off.

-Buying a Tax Lien Certificate
+How Buying a Tax Lien Certificate Works

 Yahoo reports market research done by the NTLA showed over $14 billion in unpaid property taxes in the United States.
 Around 30% of that debt is sold to investors.

 Property tax liens are not for sale in every state, however.
 You can find out the “tax lien states” using this resource from the NTLA.

-If you have an interest in investing in a specific location, check with the city or county treasurer to find out when the hold tax lien auctions.
+If you have an interest in investing in a specific location, check with the city or county treasurer to find out when they hold tax lien auctions.

 Depending on the auction, investors bid down the interest rate or bid up the cash they'll pay for liens.
 State regulations may limit the interest rate investors can earn.

 Because the process differs around the country, it's important to understand how to bid on tax liens.
 You may need to register well in advance of the auction and pay a registration fee.

 Benefits of Investing in Tax Liens

 You don't need to be a real estate agent or have a business to invest in tax liens.
-Anyone who has the money to pay the minimum amount established by the city or county can bid.
+Anyone with the money to pay the minimum amount established by the city or county can bid.

 Here are some other possible benefits: